UW-HARVEST/Hayroll/README.md

 ### Skipping some C files

-You should manually delete any source files that you do not want to translate.
+You should manually delete entires in `compile_commands.json` that point to any source files that you do not want to translate.

 ### Calling Hayroll